On the Entanglement Entropy Distribution of a Hybrid Quantum Circuit: Effective model for entanglement distribution

+where $b' = \frac{db}{dS}$ and $\alpha = q(1-q)$.
+Since the covariance $c(q)$ is small, in general, we treat it perturbatively and perform a Maclaurin expansion of the integrand up to second order in $c(q)$ (see Appendix~\ref{app:perturb} for more details).

-We emphasize that this derivation of the Fokker-Planck equation is a coarse grained stochastic description, not a fundamental equation of motion.
+We emphasize that this derivation of the Fokker-Planck equation is a coarse-grained stochastic description, not a fundamental equation of motion.
 Therefore, the equation neglects the microscopic details of the underlying circuit structure and dynamics.
-However, this approach allows for a low dimensional description to capture the entanglement entropy distribution in the area law phase.
+However, this approach allows a low-dimensional description to capture the entanglement entropy distribution in the area-law phase.